 The truth is that, with the decentralization of information, an increasingly greater percentage of higher education is unnecessary.

-I would say a minimum of 50% of the college education today is a waste, and we are approaching even higher percentages quickly, perhaps even to a point where over 90% will be a waste soon.
+I would say at least 50% of college education today is wasted, and we are approaching even higher percentages quickly, perhaps even to a point where over 90% will be a waste soon.

 No, I’m not saying people should stop educating themselves after high school, but quite the opposite.